Program of Studies » Additional Course Offerings

 Oakmont Regional offers a wide variety of courses for various learning styles.
 The courses below are available by teacher or counselor recommendation only.

-106 Academic Skills Center (Grade 10) Everyday Full Semester 1.00 Credit
+106 Organizational Study Skills (Grade 10) Everyday Full Semester 1.00 Credit

 This course is designed to provide students with specially designed instruction focusing on tenth-grade math and literacy skills.
 In addition, through support and instruction, students will be taught the skills needed to access the general education curriculum, and become responsible, self-directed learners and strong self-advocates.
 Specific skills taught include collaboration, organization and time management strategies, information technology, critical thinking, and reinforcement of social communication.